jogotcha/backrest-volsync-operator/README.md

 - The operator intentionally does **not** log or store secret values.
 If a reconcile fails, status will contain only non-sensitive metadata and an error hash.
 - On success, the operator logs `Backrest repo applied` with only the repo ID + VolSync reference.

+Auto-unlock will remove lockfiles at the start of forget and prune operations.
+This is potentially unsafe if the repo is shared by multiple client devices.
+Disabled by default.